OUR AFFLICTIONS HAVE A PURPOSE

 There is no exception.

-Each of us has each own infirmities and we deal them differently.
+Each of us has our own infirmities and we deal with them differently.

 Never think that our problem is too big that we belittle the problem of others.